Washingtonia filifera var. robusta: Distribution

 This palm is native to the Baja California peninsula and Sonora.
 On the peninsula, it occurs from the Sierra de La Asamblea and the Baja California desert south into the Vizcaino region and the Sierra de La Giganta, and into the southern cape.
 In Sonora, it occurs in canyons in the western half of the state, particularly in the palm oases of the Sierra El Aguaje north of Guaymas.
 It is relatively restricted, and is suspected to be a relict population in Sonora.
-It has the least number of plants in the palm oases that are shared with two other more numerous species, Brahea brandegeei and Sabal uresana.
+It has the fewest plants in the palm oases that are shared with two other more numerous species, Brahea brandegeei and Sabal uresana.

 Cultivation

-Like the closely related Washingtonia filifera (California fan palm), it is grown as an ornamental tree.
+Like the closely related Washingtonia filifera var. filifera (California fan palm), it is grown as an ornamental tree.
 Although very similar, the Mexican washingtonia has a narrower trunk (which is typically somewhat wider at the base), and grows slightly faster and taller; it is also somewhat less cold hardy than the California fan palm, hardy to about -8 C.

-Field research conducted on W. robusta in its native habitat on the Baja California peninsula concluded that its potential longevity may exceed 500 years.
+Field research conducted on W. filifera var. robusta in its native habitat on the Baja California peninsula concluded that its potential longevity may exceed 500 years.
 Supporting research by Barry Tomlinson and Brett Huggett states that there is "evidence for extreme longevity of metabolically functioning cells of considerable diversity in palm stems."
 Many of the iconic "sky dusters" of Los Angeles that have survived the chainsaws of progress are documented in photography from the 19th century.

 The Mexican fan palm is normally grown in the desert Southwestern United States, in areas such as California, Arizona, southern Nevada, extreme southwestern Utah and Texas.
 It also cultivated in the coastal areas of South Atlantic states and the Gulf Coast, including southern North Carolina, coastal South Carolina, southern Georgia, and Florida.
 Along the Gulf Coast, Mexican fan palms can be found growing along the Florida west coast westward to South Texas.

-Washingtonia × filibusta is a hybrid of W. robusta and W. filifera, and has intermediate characteristics of the two parents, especially greater tolerance of wet cold.
+Washingtonia × filibusta is a hybrid of W. filifera var. robusta and W. filifera var. filifera, and has intermediate characteristics of the two parents, especially greater tolerance of wet cold.